Site news

 Russian Strategic Missile Forces, RVSN, test-fired an R-36M missile from the Baikonur Cosmodrome on June 29, 2004.
 The flight aimed to certify the service life of such systems for a 20-year period.

-In the meantime, the submarine Ekaterinburg (Dolphin Class, Project 667) from the Russian Northern Fleet launched a D-9RM ballistic missile from its underwater position in the Barenz Sea.
+In the meantime, the submarine Ekaterinburg (Dolphin Class, Project 667) from the Russian Northern Fleet launched a D-9RM ballistic missile from its underwater position in the Barents Sea.
 The missile's warhead successfully reached the Kura impact range on Kamchatka Peninsula.

 On the same day, a Tupolev-95MS strategic bomber conducted a training launch of a long-range cruise missile.
 After takeoff from its base in the town of Engels, Saratov Region, the aircraft covered around 3,000 kilometers before releasing the missile.
 The weapon reportedly hit its target on the island of Novaya Zemlya in the Arctic Ocean.